Hispanics in the United States Marine Corps: Gulf War and Operation Restore Hope

 He joined the United States Marine Corps in 1981, following in the footsteps of his father, Manuel Rivera Sr., who was a Marine during the Vietnam War.
-He was sent to Marine Corps Recruit Depot Parris Island, South Carolina where he underwent basic training.
+He was sent to Marine Corps Recruit Depot Parris Island in South Carolina, where he underwent basic training.
 From there he was sent to the Marine Corps Officer Candidate School at Marine Corps Base Quantico in Virginia.
 He graduated as a 2nd Lieutenant and continued his training at the Naval Aviation Flight Training School where he earned his pilot "wings."

 On January 30, 1991, the United States House of Representatives paid tribute to Capt.
 Manuel Rivera and on May 9, 1991, the Hon.
 James H. Scheuer of the House of Representatives also paid tribute to the fallen Marine.
 P.S.
 279 (Public School 279) was renamed P.S.
 279 Capt.
 Manuel Rivera Jr. honoring his memory.
 Also, a street, park and public housing project were named after him in the South Bronx.
 In March 1995, the United States Marines donated a McDonnell-Douglas TA-4F, a Marine Corps fighter jet, to Aviation High School in memory of Rivera Jr..
 The students at the school will use the jet to learn inspection and maintenance procedures.
 His name was engraved in "El Monumento de la Recordación" (Monument of Remembrance), dedicated to Puerto Rico's fallen military members and situated in front of the Capitol Building in San Juan, Puerto Rico, and unveiled by Puerto Rico Senate President Kenneth McClintock and PR National Guard Adjutant General Col. David Carrión Baralt on Memorial Day, 2007.